Luckey-Elijah/bricks/console_program/README.md

 # console_program

-Creates a simple console program that can easily extended to fit your needs.
+Creates a simple console program that can easily be extended to fit your needs.
+Includes simple, fully tested code.

 ## Usage